yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-Falcon-Mode.rst

    $ git clone https://git.ti.com/cgit/security-development-tools/core-secdev-k3

-Copy the required kernel image renamed to ``Image`` and the DTB renamed to ``falcon.dtb`` inside the core-secdev-k3 source directory.
+Copy the required kernel image renamed to :file:`Image` and the device-tree renamed to :file:`falcon.dtb` inside the `core-secdev-k3` source directory.

-Copy the following contents to a file named ``fitImage.its`` inside core-secdev-k3 source:
+Copy the following contents to a file named :file:`fitImage.its` inside core-secdev-k3 source:

 .. code-block:: dts